Center for Community Wellness,

 Community Development Initiatives (CDI) organizes and applies ASU student and faculty talents to innovative projects that have the potential to positively impact community development.
 It also provides various services to assist community organizations in such areas as demographic research, evaluation and assessment.

-The Laura W. Bush Institute for Women’s Health develops educational and outreach programs that will positively influence the health of women and their families in the Concho Valley.
-The institute also supports research that focuses on disease prevention and treatments that meet the differing health needs of women.
+The Laura W. Bush Institute for Women’s Health develops educational and outreach programs that will positively influence the health of women and their families in West Texas.
+The Institute also supports research that focuses on disease prevention and treatments that meet the differing health needs of women.